OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_wiki/index.md

 Make sure to create targeted links between the individual pages to create a real hypertext with multiple nodes.

+!!! info "Info"

     If you can neither find the course element nor the learning resource "Wiki" in your OpenOlat instance an administrator has disabled this feature system-wide.